philippe44/SqueezeAMP/README.md

 # Power options

-<strong>!!!!
-The BOOST option still needs to be validated, only the BASIC option is proven !!!!</strong>

 I've been through a lot of back and forth about power.
 To charge 3-LiIon cells, the LT3652 requires at least 16V (Vbatt + 3.3V).
-But when powered with 16V, the TAS575x produces a fair bit of heat while it almost does not at 12V.
+But when powered with 16V, the TAS575x produces a fair bit of heat while it almost does none at 12V.
 Similar, the original design charging rate was 1A, but that got the LT3652 and inductor super hot, so I've reduced is to 0,66A (8W max).
 The rate is 0.1/R7 so you can tweak it if you want, on paper the design is capable of 1A.

 When using 2 cells, a 12V power supply is sufficient which is ideal for the TAS575x, but then when used on battery the audio power is much less as the battery will provide 6~8.4V.
 Charging rate in that case is 0.75A.